darkphoenix7/gen-ai-bootcamp-2025/sentence-constructor/chatgpt/prompt.md

 - The table should only contain verbs, adverbs, nouns and adjectives
 - Do not provide particles in the vocabulary table, student needs to figure out the correct particles to use
 - The table of vocabulary should only have three columns: Japanese, Romaji and English
+- Ensure there are no repeats e.g. miru is repeated twice, show it only once
+- If there is more than one version of a word, show the most common example

 ### Sentence Structure
 - Do not provide particles in the sentence structure